gurkirt/2D-kinectics/README.md

-# Kinectics training on 1 GPU in 2Days
+# Kinectics training on 1 GPU
 This is [PyTorch](http://pytorch.org/) implementation of two stream network of action classification on [Kinetics](https://deepmind.com/research/open-source/open-source-datasets/kinetics/) dataset.
 We train two streams of networks independently on individual frames of RGB (appearence) and optical flow (flow) as inputs.

 ### Table of Contents
 - <a href='#installation'>Installation</a>